pfeiferd/genestrip/README.md

                             are '<base dir>/projects/<project name>/fastq'
                             and '<base dir>/projects/<project name>/csv',
                             respectively.
- -t <target>                Generation target ('make', 'clean' or
+ -t <target>                Generation target ('make', 'clean', 'cleanall'
-                            'cleanall').
+                            or 'cleantotal').
 The default is 'make'.
  -tx <taxids>               List of tax ids separated by ',' (but no
                             blanks) for the goal 'db2fastq'.
 A tax id may have the suffix '+', which means that